 Head of Department: Mr C R Ross

-The Business Studies and Economics department is one of the largest at A Level, while Business Studies is one of the most popular options at GCSE.
+The Business and Economics department is one of the largest at A Level, while Business is one of the most popular options at GCSE.
 The department is dedicated not only to academic excellence, but to equip all students with the necessary knowledge, skills and experience for further study and ultimately for the world of work.
+[Updated October 2019]

-Young Enterprise, Bank of England Target 2.0 competition and planned trips to national-scale businesses
+Young Enterprise and planned trips to national-scale businesses.

 Individuals and organizations that are good react quickly to change.
-Individuals and organizations that are great create change.
-(Robert Kriegel, Sacred Cows Make The Best Burgers)
+Individuals and organizations that are great create change., (Sacred Cows Make The Best Burgers – Robert Kriegel)

 GCSE: Years 10 and 11

 Year 10: Students begin by investigating how businesses operate in the real world, including how they set objectives, types of ownership, location decisions and expansion.
 They will then study choices made in marketing, as well as interpretation of financial accounts and examining sources of finance options.

 Year 11: In their second year, students investigate external influences on business, such as the economy and changes in technology.
 They then investigate operations management and approaches to human resources.

 Assessment / Examination – 2 exams (1.5 hours each)

 A Level: Years 12 and 13